 Responding to competition from Cunard, whose ships Lusitania and Mauretania were setting new records for speed and new standards of luxury, the White Star Line decided to build three new liners, Olympic, Titanic and Britannic.
 Rather than compete on speed, this new breed of olympic class ocean liner would be the largest at sea.

-Olympic was the first sister ship to be built, replacing the SS Teutonic, whilst Titanic would replace the SS Majestic (the Majestic recommenced the New York route following the sinking of the Titanic).
-Although intended as part of an impressive trio, Britannic would launch after the loss of Titanic, and was also destined to sink.
+Olympic was the first sister ship to be built, replacing the SS Teutonic.
+Titanic was intended to replace the SS Majestic (although the Majestic recommenced the New York route following the sinking of the Titanic).
+Finally Britannic, although intended to form part of an impressive trio, would only launch after the Titanic had been lost, and was herself destined to sink also.